Fallout 5: Everything we know so far, and what we hope to see

 (Image credit: Bethesda)

-It's unlikely we'll see a Fallout 5 release date anytime soon – but, with Fallout 5 confirmed, we can at least speculate its release window.
-Starfield's 2023 launch is behind us, and the Starfield Shattered Space DLC was also recently released.
-So, we expect Bethesda to have its sights firmly set on The Elder Scrolls 6 as its next major port of call.
+It's unlikely we'll see a Fallout 5 release date anytime soon – but with Fallout 5 confirmed, we can at least speculate its release window.
+Starfield's launch is behind us, and the Starfield Shattered Space DLC is also out in the wild.
+This means that Bethesda is firmly set on The Elder Scrolls 6 as its next major port of call.

 A screenshot of a player using power armour in the game Fallout 4.